Text messages aren't delivering? Here are 10 ways to solve the case of your undelivered SMS campaigns.

 When you text on your cell phone to a friend or acquaintance, you are using P2P messaging.

-A2P messages, like I mentioned earlier, are more commonly used by businesses or organizations for marketing purposes.
+Application-to-person messages (A2P) are commonly used by businesses or organizations for marketing purposes.
 They require the sender to be registered with an SMS application that allows them to send out mass messages to hundreds or thousands of recipients at once.

 If you’re sending text messages containing adult content, drug references, or any kind of criminal activity, your messages will be blocked by the receiving carrier.